jefreder/hello-world/README.md

 # hello-world
 Learning Github
-I am a seasoned dog who is know learning a new trick
+I am a seasoned dog who is now learning a new trick